iterative/dvc.org/content/docs/command-reference/data/status.md

 The `dvc data status` command only outputs information, it won't modify or change anything in your working directory.
-It's a good practice to check the state of your repository before doing `git commit` so that you don't accidentally commit something you don't mean to.
+It's a good practice to check the state of your repository before doing `dvc commit` or `git commit` so that you don't accidentally commit something you don't mean to.

 An example output might look something like follows: